-Signal Culture Cook Book
+Signal Culture Cook Book Vol 2 Now Available!

-Edited by Tammy McGovern
+Edited by Jason Bernagozzi

 Experimental Television Center's Early Media Instruments 8-DVD set

-COMING SOON!
 The Early Media Instruments DVD Set features demonstrations by Dave Jones, Hank Rudolph and Benton C Bainbridge of some of the most influential real-time analog video processing tools used by media artists.
 Each DVD covers the purpose, operation and function of a specific instrument, including:

 • Jones Colorizer